Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > Chapter Notes - Business Services

 Business Services Chapter Notes | Business Studies (BST) Class 11 - Commerce

 • Intangibility: A service is intangible and cannot be physically perceived or observed.
 It is something that is encountered or received by the buyer or recipient.
-Additionally, it is not possible to assess the quality of service prior to its utilization.
+Additionally, it is not possible to assess the quality of service prior to its utilisation.

 • Inseparability: A distinguishing feature of services is the inseparability of the service itself from the service provider.
 In contrast to goods or products, services cannot be detached from their providers, and there is no storage phase between their creation and consumption.